HeenaBegum/Heenabegum/README.md

 #### About me:
 👩‍💻 About Me
-I’m a Data Analyst with a strong foundation in analytics, data governance, and business intelligence—paired with a growing focus on AI strategy and machine learning.
+I’m a Data Analyst with a strong foundation in analytics, data governance, and business intelligence-paired with a growing focus on AI strategy and machine learning.
 I currently work at ICBC, and my previous roles include:

 - Data Governance & Analytics at the New York Power Authority